KunVinn/CTM-Clock/README.md

 - Zero ongoing cost (Netlify free tier)
 - Zero attack surface — no database, no admin panel, nothing to compromise
-- Zero data-privacy obligation — the site collects nothing
+- Minimal data-privacy obligation — the site collects almost nothing
 - Trivial to fork, modify, self-host
 - Survives indefinitely with no maintenance